 In many cases, units may fail an initial or biennial inspection due to minor items, such as cracked socket plates or closet doors that are off track.
 Requiring a Home Forward inspector to make a trip back to a unit to verify such minor repairs is inefficient and costly.
 Home Forward has implemented a policy that in cases where there are no more than four minor deficiencies, we may accept an owner’s certification that required repairs were made.
 This allowance is made at Home Forward’s discretion, and in cases where all deficiencies are minor items as determined by an approved list maintained by Home Forward.

 Allowing a landlord to self-certify a minor repair is left to each individual inspector’s discretion, and inspectors remain cautious and thoughtful about when the option is best utilized.
-Because of this, the activity has not yet produced the level of savings hoped for.
+Because of this, the activity has not yet produced the level of savings originally hoped for.
 However, the inspections supervisor continues to work with inspectors on identifying situations where the strategy can be employed to save additional staff time.
 Home Forward believes this activity is still an effective strategy for saving time and money.

 Changes or modifications: